 Although it is not as powerful as the Gamma Atomic, the Onix Graphite Z5 can also provide power to put shots past your opponents when needed.
 It has a good pop, dinks decently and quick at the net.
 The Nomex core is known for consistency and power.

-- Good for experienced players
+- Good for beginners as well as experienced players

 - Comfortable to use